First Congo War: 1997

 Coming from the east, the AFDL advanced westward in two pincer movements.
 The northern one took Kisangani, Boende, and Mbandaka, while the southern one took Bakwanga, and Kikwit.
 Around this time, Sudan attempted to coordinate with remnants of the FAZ and White Legion that were retreating northward to escape the AFDL.
 This was to prevent Zaire from becoming a safe haven for the Sudan People's Liberation Army (SPLA) and its allies, which were fighting the Sudanese government in the Second Sudanese Civil War at the time.
-The Mobutu-loyal forces were collapsing so quickly, however, that they could not prevent the AFDL, SPLA and Ugandan military from occupying northeastern Zaire.
-Sudan-allied Ugandan insurgent groups which had been based in the region were forced to retreat into southern Sudan alongside FAZ troops that had not yet surrendered and a smaller number of Sudanese Armed Forces (SAF) soldiers.
+The Mobutu loyalist forces were collapsing so quickly that they could not prevent the AFDL, SPLA and Ugandan military from occupying northeastern Zaire.
+Sudanese-backed Ugandan insurgent groups which had been based in the region were forced to retreat into southern Sudan alongside FAZ troops that had not yet surrendered and a smaller number of Sudanese Armed Forces (SAF) soldiers.
 They attempted to reach the SAF base at Yei, not knowing that it had already been overrun by the SPLA.
 The column of about 4,000 fighters and their families was ambushed by the SPLA during Operation Thunderbolt on 12 March, and mostly destroyed; 2,000 were killed, and over 1,000 captured.
 The survivors fled to Juba.
 Meanwhile, the AFDL reached Kinshasa by the middle of May.
 Another AFDL group captured Lubumbashi on April 19 and moved on by air to Kinshasa.
-Mobutu fled Kinshasa on May 16, and the "libérateurs" entered the capital without serious resistance.
+Mobutu fled Kinshasa on May 16, and the rebels entered the capital without serious resistance.
 The AFDL-allied Eritrean battalion had aided the rebels during the entire 1,500 km advance despite being not well equipped for the environment and lacking almost all logistical support.
 By the time the Eritreans arrived at Kinshasa along the AFDL, they were exhausted, starving and ill, having suffered heavy casualties as a result.
 They had to be evacuated from the country by the war's end.

 Throughout the rebel advance, there were attempts by the international community to negotiate a settlement.
 However, the AFDL did not take these negotiations seriously but instead partook so as to avoid international criticism for being unwilling to attempt a diplomatic solution while actually continuing its steady advance.
 The FAZ, which had been weak all along, was unable to mount any serious resistance to the strong AFDL and its foreign sponsors.

-Mobutu fled first to his palace at Gbadolite and then to Rabat, Morocco, where he died on 7 September 1997.
+Mobutu fled first to his palace at Gbadolite, then to Togo, and finally to Rabat, Morocco, where he died on 7 September 1997.
 Kabila proclaimed himself president on 17 May, and immediately ordered a violent crackdown to restore order.
 He then attempted to reorganise the nation as the Democratic Republic of the Congo (DRC).